 “What happens next?”
 Cullen asked.

 Life and all its intricacies could hardly transfer the same amount of sweat and tears into story.
-Varric’s narrative of Hawke had been polished and buffed to a shine before being written into a book to be devoured by Cassandra and his other readers.
+Varric’s narrative of Hawke had been polished and buffed to a shine before being written into a book to be devoured by Cassandra and his other fans.
 Walker glared at Cullen, silently challenging him to start accusing her of illegal magics.
 Josephine chose her next words carefully, “You have to forgive me for doubting your claims.
 You seem like a reasonable woman and please, try to understand our perspective.
 It’s more likely that you are, at best, a Seer from a continent outside of Thedas or, at worst, a demon watching the world from the Fade.
 Is there anything else you can offer as proof?”

 Walker hummed, tapping her bottom lip with an index finger, “Ok.”
 She spoke of a future, “The House of Repose is killing all of your attempts to reinstate your family as a trading power in Orlais because of a century old contract taken out by the Du Paraquettes.
 You’ll succeed once you bring the Du Paraquettes back into the gentry.”
 Then, she spoke of a past, “Cullen survived the fall of the Ferelden Circle by being trapped in a magical Faraday cage and upon being rescued, begged the Warden to kill everyone in the Harrowing Chamber, not just the blood mages and the abominations, which gets awkward as fuck if the Warden is of mage origin.”

 “I’m here, aren’t I?”
 She idly ran her fingers over the grass, plucking at the stems.
-“The answer is – not much at all. ...You see: ten years ago, give or take, I hiked up to the Temple of Andraste… the Conclave before it was renovated, to search for the Sacred Ashes thinking that its miraculous power might take me back home.
+“The answer is – not much at all. ...You see: ten years ago, give or take, I hiked up to the Temple of Andraste… the Conclave before it was renovated, to search of the Sacred Ashes, thinking that its miraculous power might take me back home.
 Instead, I found Leliana, your Leliana, dying at the cave entrance with a dramatic smear of blood trailing behind her.”
 Josephine’s hand covered her mouth in shock.
-Bringing up the adventures with the Hero of Ferelden around Leliana elicited a stare that was more Nightingale than Chantry Lay Sister.
+Bringing up the adventures of the Hero of Ferelden around Leliana elicited a stare that was more Nightingale than Chantry Lay Sister.
 No one at Haven was brave enough to properly ask her the events that led her and an elder Ferelden circle mage to leave the party two thirds of the way through the Fifth Blight.
 “What was supposed to happen was revival from sure death with the ashes, thus beginning her journey as Left Hand of the Divine.
 But how?
 It doesn’t make sense.
 The Ashes were tainted by the Warden.”

 “Tainted?!”
 Cullen exclaimed.